rism-digital/muscat-guidelines/default/en/source_596.md

  - p.
 45-46
 - B/XVII - _Die Triosonate: Catalogue Raisonné der gedruckten Quellen_
 Cite the page number(s) if no other RISM series is cited.

+#### Reference record ID (596 $c)

+Link to the record that corresponds to the ciation in 596 $a and $b.
+Click on the magnifying glass to search.
+If the record is not yet in Muscat, contact the Editorial Center.